What is Spring Boot Auto Configuration?

 </servlet-mapping>

-While using Hibernate/JPA, we must establish a data source, an entity management factory, and a transaction manager, among other things.
+When using Hibernate/JPA, you need to configure a data source, an EntityManagerFactory, and a transaction manager, among other components.

 <bean id="dataSource" class="com.mchange.v2.c3p0.ComboPooledDataSource"